bitcoin/bitcoin/README.md

 BritanniaCoin Versions
 ---------------------

-**V1.0 Branch:** The V1.0 branch contains the BritanniaCoin code based on Bitcoin Core Version 23.0 (April 2022)
+**V1.0:** The V1.0 branch contains the BritanniaCoin code based on Bitcoin Core Version 23.0 (April 2022)

-**V2.0 Branch** The V2.0 branch contains the BritanniaCoin code based on Bitcoin Core Version 24.0 (Dec 2022)
+**V2.0** The V2.0 branch contains the BritanniaCoin code based on Bitcoin Core Version 24.0 (Dec 2022)

-**V3.x Branches** Current working version series, reguarly updated and branches created from britanniacoin-official during merge updates and other major changes
+**V3.x** Current working version series, reguarly updated and branches created from britanniacoin-official during merge updates and other major changes